-The research tax credit under Section 41 is available for companies that incur qualified research expenditures (QREs) to develop new or improved products, manufacturing processes, or software in the United States.
+The Credit for Increasing Research Activities under Section 41 (R&D credit) is available for companies that incur qualified research expenditures (QREs) to develop new or improved products, manufacturing processes, or software in the United States.

 The ASC equals 14% — for the 2009 tax year and thereafter — of QREs over 50% of the average annual QREs in the three immediately preceding tax years.
 If the taxpayer has no QREs in any of the three preceding tax years, the ASC will be 6% of the tax year’s QREs.
 Under final regulations issued in February 2015, the ASC may be claimed on an amended return for a tax year ending after February 27, 2015 — provided the taxpayer has not previously claimed research credits for such year — as well as on the taxpayer’s original return for such year.
 Taxpayers using the RRC also may take a 20% credit for incremental payments made to qualified organizations for basic research.
 For tax years ending after August 8, 2005, taxpayers also may take the Energy Research Consortium Credit, which provides a 20% credit for expenditures on qualified energy research undertaken by an energy research consortium.

-The deduction for R&E expenditures (see section I.M.14 above) must be reduced by the entire amount of the credit unless an election is made to reduce the amount of the credit.
+The deduction for R&D expenditures (see section II.M.14 above) must be reduced by the entire amount of the credit unless an election is made to reduce the amount of the credit.

 Interest income received on certain qualified private activity bonds generally is exempt from federal income tax.
 This enables a business enterprise to issue the bonds at a lower interest rate.
 The Act preserves this exemption, but repeals the interest exemption for advance refunding bonds issued after 2017.